albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 In case of development and local testing  (`host='localhost'`), parameters such as the maximum number of interactions per sample, the maximum interaction time per object, as well as the dataset split used, can be tuned.

+!!! failure
+    The remote evaluation server for the Challenge is unavailable until the next edition.

 In case of evaluation for the Challenge and remote testing (`host='https://server.davischallenge.org'`) and the `user_key` parameter should be specified to the given user key.
 For more information about the user key and how to register to the Challenge, please check [Challenge Section](/challenge/#remote).
 In this case, the maximum number of interactions and the maximum interaction time will be set by the remote server so any value given to the `DavisInteractiveSession` class will be ignored.

 For more information about the class and its possible values please check [DavisInteractiveSession](/docs/session).